Mohamed-Waled/How-To-Build-Multilingual-Website-Using-JS/README.md

 ## Contributes

-If you need an English Arabic, Arabic English Translator feel free to call Mr.[Mohamed Abdallah](https://www.linkedin.com/in/mohamed-abdallah-a94158222/) for any business translation deals, You can reach him [from here](mailto:mohammedabdallah.badr@gmail.com)
+If you need an English Arabic, Arabic English Translator feel free to call Mr.[Mohamed Abdallah](https://www.linkedin.com/in/mohamed-abdallah-a94158222/), He translated this website [here](https://github.com/Mohamed-Waled/webSite) for me check it out in Arabic, He is so professional and respects his deadlines, For any business translation deals, You can reach him [from here](mailto:mohammedabdallah.badr@gmail.com)